Codecademy/docs/content/general/concepts/jit-compilation/jit-compilation.md

 ### Increased Efficiency for Compiled Languages

 With traditionally compiled languages, programmers must wait for their code to compile prior to starting the execution of a program.
-JIT compilation does not include this wait time, since JIT compilation compiles the code during the execution phase.
+JIT compilation does not include this wait time since it compiles the code during the execution phase.
 Removing this extra step increases efficiency for programmers and the development process.

 ### Decreased Execution Time